On this page

 Complaining the right way

-- Financial advisers – Australian Financial Services (AFS) licensees must have an in-house process for handling complaints, including a system for dealing with complaints about how they’ve handled a client dispute.
-To find out more, contact your financial adviser or their AFS licensee (usually one of the major banks or insurance companies).
+Financial advisers must have a clear internal process in place for handling complaints.
+All Australian Financial Services (AFS) licensees must have an in-house process for handling complaints, including a system for dealing with complaints about how they’ve handled a client dispute.
+To find out more, contact your financial adviser or their AFS licensee (often one of the major banks or insurance companies).

 You can also complain to your adviser’s professional body.
-Check ASIC’s financial advisers register to find the right professional body.
+Check ASIC’s Financial Advisers Register to find the right professional body.

 Which complaints body is right for you?

-1. Australian Financial Complaints Authority (AFCA)
+1. Australian Financial Complaints Authority